jonamhsuya/jonamhsuya/README.md

 – 👋 Hey!
-I’m Ayush, a first-year student at the University of Texas at Austin!
+I’m Ayush, an incoming junior at the University of Texas at Austin!

 – 💻📈📚 I'm deeply passionate about computer science, economics, and public policy.
 While I will be majoring in computer science, I seek to combine these three fields throughout my time in college and in my career as well.